Setting prices is an ongoing battle.

 Is It Too Good to Be True?

 Something strange happens when we buy the cheapest product we can find.
 A voice in our head tells us we should probably lower our expectations of it.
-Are we really surprised when it quits working, the terms change, or the company we bought it from won’t call us back?
+Are we surprised when it quits working, the terms change, or the company we bought it from won’t call us back?

 Your customers still expect to get what you promise, even if they pay less.
 To do that, you must set prices that allow you to deliver.